T-Brick/c0deine/proofs.md

 the TST so that we can delaborate the TST back to something closed to what was parsed.

-Having lists of things are nice, so here is the top priority items:
+Having lists of things are nice, so here is the top priority items (not necessarily ordered):
-- [ ] Fix lingering issues in TST and clean-up typechecker more
+- [x] Fix lingering issues in TST
 - [ ] Finish the dynamic semantics for TSTs
 - [ ] Further investigate and identify what C0 proofs are expected to look like
 - [ ] Create list of sample programs that we'd like to be able to prove
-- [ ] Identify and create list of possible tactics that would be useful
+- [ ] Identify and create list of possible tactics/theorems that would be useful
 - [ ] Implement tactics/theorems for evaluating C0 code in proof-mode
 - [ ] Document everything